1. Parameters and their specification#

 For each latent k and trial r one item needs to be specified:

-giving the name of the file (csv format readable by pandas read_csv function) containing the initial inducing points locations for latent k and trial r.params_spec["ind_points_locs_params0"] = { "ind_points_locs0_latent0_trial0_filename": "ind_points_locs0_latent0_trial0.csv", "ind_points_locs0_latent0_trial1_filename": "ind_points_locs0_latent0_trial1.csv", "ind_points_locs0_latent1_trial0_filename": "ind_points_locs0_latent1_trial0.csv", "ind_points_locs0_latent1_trial1_filename": "ind_points_locs0_latent1_trial1.csv", }
+ind_points_locs0_latent<k>_trial<r>_filenamegiving the name of the file (csv format readable by pandas read_csv function) containing the initial inducing points locations for latent k and trial r.Listing 1.18 addingind_points_locs_params0in the latent-trial-specific filename format toparams_spec(2 latents, 2 trials)#params_spec["ind_points_locs_params0"] = { "ind_points_locs0_latent0_trial0_filename": "ind_points_locs0_latent0_trial0.csv", "ind_points_locs0_latent0_trial1_filename": "ind_points_locs0_latent0_trial1.csv", "ind_points_locs0_latent1_trial0_filename": "ind_points_locs0_latent1_trial0.csv", "ind_points_locs0_latent1_trial1_filename": "ind_points_locs0_latent1_trial1.csv", }

 1.2.4.3.
 Latent-trial-common filename format#